chrander/pygameday/README.md

 client = GameDayClient(database_uri, n_workers=1)
 ```

-Ingest games that occurred on a single day by specifying a date.
+Ingest games that occurred on a single day by specifying a standard Python datetime.
 ```python
 from datetime import datetime